Yijia-Chen/Yijia-Chen.github.io/content/about/_index.md

 I am an engineer and mathematician by training, an idealistic human by heart.
 I care deeply about unlocking humanity's best potential using technology.

 I am currently building blockchain applications for computational systems.
-I very much agree with [guiltygyoza](https://www.guiltygyoza.xyz/2021/12/beyond-games) - that blockchain is the trustless, interoperable computational substrate that will allow human civilization to expand by 10000x.
+In my view, blockchain is the trustless, interoperable computational substrate that will allow human civilization to correct much of its systemic biases and to expand our civilization thousand-fold.

 [//]: # "### Neuroscience"
 [//]: # "The human brain is the magical source of all of our decisions -- [some think](https://www.cnbc.com/2020/12/05/elon-musks-neuralink-bold-ideas-hurdles.html) brain-machine interfaces are humanity's best hope against existential threat from AI, albeit with its [ethical questions](https://www.nature.com/articles/551159a) -- yet currently we know too little about it to develop useful applications.
 I am doing brain research in Professor Jack Gallant's lab at UC Berkeley on [an invasive technique](https://en.wikipedia.org/wiki/Deep_brain_stimulation), one with big problems and bigger potential."